confidential-computing/governance/README.md

 * defining confidential computing and accelerating acceptance and adoption in the market.
-* developing open enterprise-grade building blocks (e.g., open specifications and open source licensed projects), including a confidential computing portfolio and development experience, to enable easy development and management of enterprise-grade confidential computing applications, and
+* developing open enterprise-grade building blocks (e.g., open specifications and open source licensed projects), including a Confidential Computing portfolio and development experience, to enable easy development and management of enterprise-grade confidential computing applications, and
 * defining foundational services and frameworks that are confidential-computing aware and minimize the need for trust.